 Why is Sjogren’s diagnosis so often delayed?

-Lack of medical education, misperceptions, and disinterest at all levels in the medical system cause Sjogren’s to be “missed and dismissed.”
+Lack of attention to Sjogren's in medical education, misperceptions, and disinterest at all levels in the health care system cause Sjogren’s to be “missed and dismissed.”
 Few clinicians are trained to recognize even typical Sjogren’s presentations.

 Why aren’t there better tests to diagnose Sjogren’s?